New chilling hotel room selfie of alleged Trump gunman revealed as shock footage reveals exact moment Secret Service opened fire

 Language & Tone 50/100

-"A new chilling selfie of accused Donald Trump's 'would-be assassin' Cole Tomas Allen was released by federal prosecutors."
+"A new chilling selfie of accused Donald Trump's 'would-be assassin' Cole Tomas Allen was released"

-✓ Proper Attribution: Key details about attire and accessories are correctly attributed to the court filing, enhancing credibility.
+✓ Proper Attribution: Key details are tied to official sources like prosecutors and court filings, enhancing credibility.

 "'He was wearing a black dress shirt, black slacks, and what appears to be a red necktie, tucked into his pants,' the court filing states."

-✓ Proper Attribution: Quotes from Acting Attorney General Todd Blanche are directly attributed, supporting accountability.
+✓ Proper Attribution: Direct quotes from Acting Attorney General Todd Blanche are included, providing authoritative context on forensic uncertainty.

 The suspect framed as a singular, hostile threat to national order